 As long as this attitude prevails in medicine, the adoption of a true ‘wellness model’ of healthcare in our society would seem much less likely.
 Fortunately there are many GPs and academics who are now becoming open to the use of nutrients in diet, nutritional supplements and dietary modification as viable options and even alternatives to pharmacological interventions.

-You can find all her books in amazon.com and amazon.in as e-book as well as printed format (paper back).
+My books could be purchased from amazon.com and amazon.in and many other amazon platforms as e-book as well as printed format (paper back).